PragatiKoyande/devops/README.md

 PROD Environment:
 <PASTE_PROD_GRAFANA_LINK_HERE>

+You can log in using the following common credentials:

+Username: <USERNAME>
+Password: <PASSWORD>

-Kindly start using Grafana to verify logs whenever required.
+Kindly use these credentials to access Grafana and verify application logs as needed.
 If you face any issues accessing the dashboards, please let me know.

 Thanks.